11 digital BFCM tactics we already know customers love

 Marketing director, SuitShop

-It worked: they more than doubled their BFCM revenue from email YoY.
+It contributed to a successful holiday weekend: they more than doubled their BFCM revenue from email YoY

-Including an element of personalization with this tactic can go a long way—if a subscriber clicks on pajama sets in the first email, for example, send them similar recommendations in the follow-up.
+Including an element of personalization with this tactic can go a long way, too.
+If a subscriber clicks on pajama sets in your first email, for example, send them similar recommendations in the follow-up.

 Before BFCM 2023, POPFLEX integrated SMS into 3 of their abandonment flows—for browse, cart, and check-out abandonment.